XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   unitdp: 4, # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts

-  summary_only: false # Boolean | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
+  summary_only: true # Boolean | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
 This returns only lightweight fields, excluding computation-heavy fields from the response, making the API calls quick and efficient.
 }

 begin